Vengeance (2001): Main event

 Immediately following Jericho's win, Austin came back out to wrestle the final.
 Angle attacked Austin with a steel chair while The Rock went to attack Jericho with a Rock Bottom and chased Angle to the back.
 The match began with Austin spearing Jericho.
-The two fought off outside the ring and on the announce table.
-Jericho took Austin to the top of table where Austin tried to hit a Stone Cold Stunner.
+The two fought on outside the ring and on the broadcast desk.
+Jericho took Austin to the top of the table where Austin tried to hit a Stone Cold Stunner.
 Jericho countered it into the Walls of Jericho but Austin flipped him off the table.
 On the floor, he suplexed Jericho and tossed him into the ring.
 The two fought out of the ring, and Jericho threw Austin shoulder-first into the ringpost.
 Jericho wrapped Austin's arm into an armbar, and used the ropes for leverage, but the referee caught onto this and broke the hold.
 Jericho attempted a flying forearm smash, but Austin ducked, and Jericho hit the referee.
 Jericho hit a low blow and a Stone Cold Stunner.
 McMahon came out again and ordered Nick Patrick to referee the match.
 However, Ric Flair interfered and pulled Patrick out of the ring and attacked him.
 McMahon knocked Flair into the ringpost.
-Austin then hit a low blow, and assaulted McMahon.
+Austin then hit a low blow and assaulted McMahon.
 He hit a Lou Thesz press on Jericho and applied the Walls of Jericho.
 Jericho tapped out but the referee was still down.
 Booker T came out and hit Austin with the WWF Championship belt from behind in the back of Austin's head, knocking him out.
-The referee recovered and Jericho capitalized on the interference, pinning Austin to win the match, and became the first ever Undisputed WWF Champion in the World Wrestling Federation.
+The referee recovered and Jericho capitalized on the interference, pinning Austin to win the match, and becoming the first-ever Undisputed WWF Champion in the World Wrestling Federation.
 The World Championship was unified into the WWF Championship and the two belts collectively represented the Undisputed WWF Championship.